Kimchi

 Mak-kimchi 막김치

 Years ago, my wife and I stayed overnight in Seoul on the way home from New Zealand.
 An amazing array of types of kimchi accompanied breakfast the following morning; and from then on, I was hooked on this Korean staple.
 For the last few years, I’ve gradually honed my kimchi-making skills.
 For simplicity, I tend to make mak-kimchi which means “roughly made kimchi.”
-In traditional kimchi, who cabbages are fermented intact (though usually split in half to permit the salt and later, spices to enter between the leaves.
+In traditional kimchi, who cabbages are fermented intact (though usually split in half to permit the salt and later, spices to enter between the leaves.)
+However, getting the cabbages properly salted it very tricky and often neglected.
+So instead of making the more traditional kimchi, I’ve specialized in mak-kimchi.
+The main difference is in the way that the cabbages are handled.
+In this case, the cabbages are slided into approximately bite-sized pieces then salted, wilted, rinsed, mixed with the spices and allowed to ferment.

 Kimchi and hypertension